mitranim/mitranim.github.io/src/html/thoughts/cheating-for-website-performance.md

 page load.
 The rest comes from network latency for the document and assets.
 Make sure to use a web hosting with low latency times for your target audience.
-If your audience is all over the world, pick a server with good average latency and use a caching proxy like CloudFlare to reduce latency for static content.
+If your audience is all over the world, pick a server with good average latency and use a caching proxy / CDN like CloudFlare to reduce latency for static content.

 ## Consider a Static Website

 Simple websites with one maintainer, like a personal page or a blog, don't need a scripting engine with a database.
 You can prerender them into HTML files, then serve with nginx or on a service like GitHub Pages.
-Minor dynamic functionality can be offloaded to an Ajax or Websocket API.
+Dynamic functionality can be implemented with ajax.

 Serving static files is naturally more performant than rendering templates on each request.
 They're also automatically subject to caching.
 When the base